codealka/LinearProgramming-/readme.md

-Linear Programming assigment for Optimisation theory
+Linear Programming , Maximisation using the Simplex Method